Chocolive24/Chocolive24.github.io/src/content/blog/opengl_3d_scene_post.md

 tags: ["OpenGL", "Computer Graphcis", "3D", "SAE", "Engine", "C++"]
 ---

-# How I created an OpenGL 3D scene.

 Hello, I recently learned the basics of graphics programming using the OpenGL API as part of a course module at SAE Insitute Geneva.
 I've managed to create a 3D scene using several techniques and functionalities, as follows: